VAT – Flat Rate Scheme

 Deadline to submit your tax return to HMRC is near

-Deadline for self-assessment tax return (SATR) for the year 2019-2020 is 31 January 2021.
-Anyone who is self-employed, regardless of making profit or a loss, has to submit SATR to HMRC.
-Penalties if you don’t submit your return on time: From 01 February (even 1 day...
+Deadline for self-assessment tax return (SATR) is 31 January.
+Anyone who is self-employed, who has turnover in excess of £1000, regardless of making profit or a loss, has to submit SATR to HMRC.
+Penalties if you don’t submit your return on time: From 01 February (even...